akilvishnum/attendanceApp/README.md

 # Smart Attendance Tracker

-A Mobile application which allow users (teachers) to mark attendance using **Image recognition**.
+#### A Mobile application which allow users (teachers) to mark attendance using **Image recognition**.
 Users can mark attendance in a matter of few steps!

+## Features of the Application

+* Simple, Aesthetic, User-Friendly UI which makes the app intuitive.
+* Users can signup & login in any device using their email.
+* Attendance in a matter of few steps.
+* Attendance will be marked in a csv file and the download link will be emailed.

+## Technologies used
+* Flutter / Dart
+* OpenCV
+* Firebase
+* Python

 ## How to use?
 ### 1. Clone